Bluestone47/DAISY-PCOS-HD/README.md

 # About this System

-The project was developed by: Xian Dong.
+The project was developed by Xian Dong in 2019.

 ## Third-Party Library